okfund/Open-API/sdk/python/README.md

-Welcome to OKF-Python
+Welcome to Bhex-Python
 ======================

-An official Python implementation of the lastest Open API for OKF.
+An official Python implementation of the lastest Open API for Bhex.

 Install
 -------